-Submittal Table 6-7 Re tail: Expected Fu ture Water Suppl y Projects or Pro ograms o expected future water supply projects or programs that provide a quantifiable increase to the agency's rater supply.
-Supplier will not complete the table below. me or all of the supplier's future water supply projects or programs are not compatible with this table and e described in a narrative format.
-Sections 6.2.2 & 7.4 Provide page loca ation of narrative ir the UWMP Name of Future Projects or Programs Joint Project with other suppliers?
-Description Planned Implementation Planned for Use in Year Expected Increase in Water Supply Drop Down List (y/n) If Yes, Supplier Name (if needed) Year Type Drop Down List to Supplier Add additional rows as need led Westside Recycled Water Project No 2025 All Year Types 2,020 Treasure Island Recycled Water Project No 2022 All Year Types 450 - 1120 San Francisco Groundwater Supply Project No Existing & Progressive Expansion All Year Types Up to 4480 Units of measure (AF, C CF, MG) must remo in consistent throu ighout the UWMP as reported in Table 2-3.
+Submittal Table 6-7 Retail: Expected Future Water Supply Projects or Programs No expected futu water supply.
+Su o expected future water supply projects or programs that provide a quantifiable increase to the agency's ater supply.
+Supplier will not complete the table below.
+V Some or all of the are described in a pme or all of the supplier's future water supply projects or programs are not compatible with this table and re described in a narrative format.
+Sections 6.2.2 & 7.4 Provide page location of narrative in the UWMP Name of Future Projects Joint Project with other suppliers?
+Description Planned Implementation Planned for Use in Year Expected Increase in Water Supply or Programs Drop Down List (y/n) If Yes, Supplier Name (if needed) Year Type Drop Down List to Supplier Add additional rows as need led Westside Recycled Water Project No 2025 All Year Types 2,020 Treasure Island Recycled Water Project No 2022 All Year Types 450 - 1120 San Francisco Groundwater Supply Project 1 No Existing & Progressive Expansion All Year Types Up to 4480 Units of measure (AF, C CF, MG) must remo ain consistent throu ighout the UWMP as reported in Table 2-3.
 NOTES: 1.
 Part of the San Francisc of potable water.
-A progr 4480 acre-feet.
+A progr 4480 acre-feet. co Groundwater Su ressive expansion is upply Project has be planned, adding 1 een implemented, 120 acre-feet of s and currently produ upply at a time, with ces approximately a total anticipate / 450 acre-feet d capacity of

-Submittal Table 6-7 Wh nolesale: E xpected Fu iture Water S Supply Projects o r Program IS quantifiab No expected future water supply projects or programs that provide a quantifiable increase to the agency's water supply.
-Supplier will not complete the table below. ome or all of the supplier's future water supply projects or programs are ot compatible with this table and are described in a narrative format.
-Section 7.4 Provide pa rovide page location of narrative in the UWMP Name of Future Projects or Programs Sunnlier Planned Implementation Year Planned for Use in Year Type Drop Down list Expected Increase in Water Supply to Supplier Add additional rows as need led Units of measure (AF, CCF, MG) must re emain consis tent throughout t the UWMP as repor ted in Table 2-3.
+Submittal Table 6-7 Wholesale: Expected Future Water Supply Projects or Programs No expect quantifiab complete No expected future water supply projects or programs that provide a quantifiable increase to the agency's water supply.
+Supplier will not complete the table below.
+V Some or all of the supplier's future water supply projects or programs are not compatible with this table and are described in a narrative format.
+Section 7.4 Provide page location of narrative in the UWMP Name of Future Projects Joint Project with other suppliers?
+Description Planned Planned for Use in Year Expected Increase or Programs Drop Down Menu lf Yes, Supplier Name (if needed) Year Type Drop Down list Supply to Supplier Add additional rows as need led Units of measure (AF.
+CCF.
+MG) must re emain consis tent throuahout t the UWMP as repor ted in Table 2-3.
 NOTES:

-Water Supply 2020 Drop down list May use each category multiple times.
+Submittal Table 6-8 Retail: Water Supplies - Actual Water Supply 2020 Drop down list May use each category multiple times.
 These are the only water supply categories that will be recognized by the WUEdata online submittal tool Additional Detail on Water Supply Actual Volume Water Quality Drop Down List Total Right or Safe Yield (optional) Add additional rows as needed Surface water (not desalinated) 74,490 Drinking Water Groundwater (not desalinated) 450 Drinking Water Groundwater (not desalinated) 1,680 Other Non- Potable Water Purchased or Imported Water Sharp Park 110 Recycled Water Purchased or Imported Water Harding Park 0 Recycled Water Total 76,730 0 Units of measure (AF, CCF, MG) must remain consistent throughout the UWMP as reported in Table 2-3.
+NOTES: Per DWR direction, Groveland CSD is accounted for as a wholesale customer and is therefore reported in Table 6-8 Wholesale instead of this table.
+However, the corresponding retail table in the UWMP includes